If you are after small kids' bedroom ideas, then we have you covered right here.

-So we have come up with some fab kids' small bedroom ideas that look great but they are also ACHIEVABLE and are in it for more than just the Instagram post.
-Don't let the challenge of a tricky room put you off, because we happen to be experts in transforming small awkward spaces into fabulous rooms.
-Just keep scrolling for loads of small kids' bedroom ideas...
+So don't let the challenge of a tricky room put you off, because we happen to be experts in transforming small awkward spaces into fabulous rooms.

-1. Embrace cosiness in a small kids' bedroom
+1. Embrace coziness in a tiny kids' room

-2. Create a light colour scheme that grows with them
+2. Create a light color scheme that grows with them

 3. Go for a multi-functional storage system

-We all know that the key to a well organised bedroom is good storage, but nowhere is it more important than in a child's small bedroom.
-We say the best way to go is a multi-purpose storage system that can be adapted to suit your space and storage needs, and their changing needs.
+We all know that the key to a well organized bedroom is good storage, but nowhere is it more important than in small children's rooms.
+We say the best way to go is a multi-purpose bedroom storage idea that can be adapted to suit your space and storage needs, and their changing needs.

-4. Wallpaper the ceiling in a small child's bedroom
+5. Wallpaper the ceiling in a small space

 Bear safety in mind though – don't position anything heavy or electrical at a height where little ones will be able to reach them and pull them down on themselves.

-We have a handy guide to how to install a floating shelf if you like the look of this small kids' room.
+We have a handy guide to how to install a floating shelf if you like the look of this styled but small kids' room.

-Looking for small kids' bedroom ideas for once they start school?
-As kids get older they are going to need a space to get homework done, or at least pretend to get homework done.
-Finding space to squeeze in a desk can be tricky in a smaller bedroom so look for neglected spaces that could be put to good use – alcoves are perfect for this – then install a small desk or even a shelf and you've got a work space.
+As children get older they are going to need a space to get homework done, or at least pretend to get homework done.
+Finding space to squeeze in a desk can be tricky in a smaller bedroom for a child so look for neglected spaces that could be put to good use – alcoves are perfect for this – then install a small desk or even a shelf and you've got a work space.

 No alcove?
 No problem.
 A wall mounted drop down desk with a few wall shelves will create a mini workstation and won’t take up too much precious square footage.